-Transcript requests must be made via the online portal: www.getmytranscript.com through the "Order-Track-Verify" tab or in writing.
-Telephone calls and e-mail requests cannot be accepted.
-A transcript release form is available from the Student Records Office, from the Emmanuel website or a simple letter signed by the student stating where they wish the transcript to be sent is acceptable.
+Transcript requests must be made via the online portal: www.getmytranscript.com through the National Student Clearinghouse "Order-Track-Verify" tab or in writing.
+Telephone calls and e-mail requests will not be accepted.
+A transcript release form is available from the Registrar's Office, from the Emmanuel College website or a simple letter signed by the student stating where they wish the transcript to be sent is acceptable.
 Written requests should be mailed via the US Postal Service.
 A fee will be assessed for all transcripts requested.